Like my best crip friends

 has always shaped the shames

-and the resistance of my body; no,
+and the resistance of my

 I won't please stand.
 I won't